microsoft/dicom-server/docs/concepts/worklist.md

 The `Content-Type` header is required, and must have the value `application/dicom+json`.

-The request payload contains a dataset with the changes to the target Workitem.
-The dataset shall include all elements that are to be modified.
+The request payload contains a dataset with the changes to be applied to the target Workitem.
+When modifying a sequence, the request must include all Items in the sequence, not just the Items to be modified.

-When modifying a sequence, the SCU shall include in the N-SET request all Items in the sequence, not just the Items to be modified.
-When multiple Attributes need updating as a group, do this as multiple Attributes in a single N-SET request, not as multiple N-SET requests.
+When multiple Attributes need updating as a group, do this as multiple Attributes in a single request, not as multiple requests.

-The SCU shall not set the value of the Procedure Step State (0074,1000) Attribute using N-SET.
-Procedure Step State is managed using N-ACTION.
+The request cannot set the value of the Procedure Step State (0074,1000) Attribute.
+Procedure Step State is managed using the Change State transaction, or the Request Cancellation transaction.

-The SCU can only set Attribute Values that have already been created with an N-CREATE request.

 ### Update Workitem Transaction Response Status Codes
 | Code                         	| Description |